LamaAlthbiti/personal-website/README.md

-# Web development
+# Persinal-website
-## In this repository, I show my personal website, it is under development.
+## In this repository, I show my personal website, and it is under development.